-Feder noted applicants are spending a significant amount of money on rent and leases that, if they don’t receive a license, might have been wasted.
+Feder noted applicants are spending a significant amount of money on rent and leases.
+If they don’t receive a license, it might have been wasted.

 “You have been extremely silent on 2019,” Darrin Chandler said, to the CRC.
-He noted they said resolved the 2019 round is supposed to be a priority of theirs.
+He noted they said resolving the 2019 round is supposed to be a priority of theirs.

 “During this delay, you have allowed 12 MSOs (Multi-State Operators) who are non-minority owned…. to expand undeterred.
 Some of the 2018 MSO winners have even opened three locations in this time,” he added.

-Chandler urged them to act on the 2019 license round.
+Chandler urged them to act on the 2019 medical licenses round.

 Lonnie Affrime said there’s supposed an adult-use cannabis Request for Applications (RFA) about 30 days after the interim regulations are announced.
 However, the 2019 applicants are in a terrible situation that should be resolved first.

 “How can you justify not communicating over two years after hundreds of New Jerseyans have tried to apply, and you said you care about diversity and inclusion and the only companies are large companies not from New Jersey, not minorities, not women,” Affrime said.